A working class manifesto

 Must we then choose between the goals of the people or the goals of the business, or can the two sides be connected?
 As we know, passion and commitment are best mobilized in response to personal aspirations, not financial rewards.
 The aim, however, is not to have a single set of common goals, but complementary goals and a co-created narrative for both!

-Linking personal lives with corporate issues may seem like an unexpected, strange connection.
+Linking personal lives with corporate issues may seem like an unexpected connection, or even a strange one.
 But if we don’t learn from psychology and cognitive neurosciences, and continue to try deal with each area separately, both individuals and organizations will suffer.

 The lack of a connecting agenda may be one of the big, so far undiscussed, challenges facing the emerging post-industrial society.